 With the Capital One Quicksilver card, you earn unlimited 1.5% cash back on every purchase, every day.
 Whether you’re using your card to fill up on gas, buy pet food or snag a snazzy pair of shoes, you’re earning as you buy.
 That’s especially useful as daily purchases and shopping trips add up over time.

-Want to earn more cash back on dining and entertainment?
-With the Savor card from Capital One, you earn unlimited 4% cash back on dining and entertainment, 2% at grocery stores, and 1% on all other purchases.1 If you’re a major foodie or a person-about-town, this could be the card for you.
+Want to earn more cash back on dining, entertainment and more?
+With the Savor card from Capital One, you earn unlimited 4% cash back on dining, entertainment and popular streaming services, 3% at grocery stores, and 1% on all other purchases.1 If you’re a major foodie or a person-about-town, this could be the card for you.

 Capital One’s cash-back rewards cards offer the flexibility to redeem the way you want.
 That could mean applying cash back toward a recent purchase or crediting your account to lower your balance.2 Want a check or gift card delivered to your home?
 You can do that, too.

 Points Rewards Cards